Health and Safety Competent Person Service | The Simple Choice for SME's

-The level of ‘competence’ required will depend on the complexity of the situation and the operations of your business.
+The level of ‘health and safety competence’ required will depend on the complexity of the situation and the operations of your business.

-In many cases, there may be appropriate expertise within the business to cope with it.
-Larger businesses may want to employ someone (or a team) specifically to look after health and safety.
-For many, that’s not feasible or even necessary.
+In many cases, there may be appropriate expertise within the business to cope with it, as an additional responsibility.
+Other businesses may want to employ someone (or a team) specifically to look after health and safety.

-With that said, sometimes it is simply the case that there are not enough resources available to complete the necessary work.
+With that said, sometimes it is simply the case that neither of these options are particularly suitable or acceptable.

-Why ask for Help from a Health and Safety Competent Person?
+Why choose a Health and Safety Competent Person service?

 Sometimes it’s easiest to upskill someone within your business to take ownership of health and safety duties.
 However, it can be difficult to find a reliable, long-term solution.

-If you looking for a competent person, their level of IOSH membership is a helpful indicator of their level of experience.
+If you looking for a health and safety ‘competent person’, their level of IOSH membership is a helpful indicator of their level of experience.
 Chartered Members work under the IOSH Code of Conduct, this ensures that the level of competence, work quality and integrity is ensured for your business.